 Listed below are the titles and descriptions of several presentations used in our environmental and community ethics research training courses.
 They are available for your viewing and conditional use, by request.
-If you are interested in receiving an electronic copy of one the presentations below, please download a copy of our Materials Request Form (found at the bottom of this page under "related files"), complete the form, and email it to NEEPethics@yahoo.com
+If you are interested in downloading an electronic copy of one the presentations below, please complete and submit our Materials Request Form.

 Bioethical Principles for Research Ethics: The Protection of Individual Human Subjects.
 These slides provide an overview of the concepts of the common morality, the nature of rights, and moral virtues.
 In depth, the four principles related to protecting human subjects in research are described and examples are provided: beneficence, nonmaleficence, respect for autonomy, and justice.
 The history of human subjects protections is also mentioned, including the Nuremberg Code, the Declaration of Helsinki, the need for informed consent and the creation of Institutional Review Boards, and the Belmont Report (44 slides).